-Having said that, asana has immense benefits on body and mind, to quote Aadil “Asana is totally unimportant, but it’s necessary”.
+Besides that, asana has immense benefits on body and mind, to quote Aadil “Asana is totally unimportant, but it’s necessary”.

 One of the greatest asana-sequences Aadil has developed is our Purna Yoga Hip Opening Series.
 Aadil understood that through moving the leg in all six different directions we gain greater mobility and by doing so relieving or preventing lower back issues and knee pain.
 Besides that, everything we find in the physical is reflecting the emotional body.
 When we don’t listen to the heart and our emotions, all the body can do is giving signals of pain so that it is heard.
-For example, tension or pain in the hips relate to suppression of emotions while the knees corelate to fear.
+For example, tension or pain in the hips relate to suppression of emotions while the knees co-relate to fear.

 Here are only a few of the countless benefits of practicing asana: one becomes more grounded and better focused, the movements and postures stimulate the digestion and increase lung capacity, therefore the slower breathing lowers stress levels and creates a peace of mind.
 If you start practicing asana you increase your flexibility up to 35% after only 8 weeks.
 There are many more benefits in each pose and sequence and when done on a regular basis lead to a feeling of well-being in the overall self.

 The practice of asana should not be done for the sake of it.
 Do it for the sake of evolution as this evolution happens inside ourselves to start with the body, through the mind, to feel the emotions and develop the spirit’s connection.
-Sri Aurobindo calls it The Evolution of Consciousness!
+Sri Aurobindo calls it “The Evolution of Consciousness”!

-So, in the end it is through bringing the four petals together that the asana becomes a tool and not the purpose.
+In the end it is through bringing the four petals together that the asana becomes a tool and not the purpose.